NeilWkz/react-jk-jk/step-by-step.md

 A dumb joke book app, with TDD.
 Built on Snowpack with help from my [React Snowpack QuickStart](https://github.com/NeilWkz/React-Snowpack-Quick-Start).
 If you want to follow along, feel free to use `Create React App`

 >Before we start you should be aware that is a tutorial to demonstrate TDD methodology in a React application, not to teach you how to build a joke fetching app.
-The technology choices used in this article are completely unsuitable for a small content marketing app.
-It is an antipattern to load the React framework, unless it is required within the platform, a more appropriate choice would be vanilla js, alpine-js or Svelte.
-Please also be aware `apollo-client` is also massively chunky, and again if you're working on a platform that can be warranted, but if you want a lightweight graphQL client concider `graphql-request`
+The technology choices used in this article are unsuitable for a small content marketing app.
+It would be a performance blunder to load the React framework unless already required for a critical path elsewhere within the platform.
+A more appropriate choice for a content marketing app would be vanilla js, alpine-js or Svelte.
+Please also be aware `apollo-client` is also a chunky dependancy, and again if you're working on a platform that can be warranted, but if you want a lightweight graphQL client consider `graphql-request`

 ## Start your Tooling